rackerlabs/support-how-to/content/cloud-servers/truncate-and-shrink-log-files-in-sql-server.md

 1. Right-click the database and select **Properties -> Options**.

-2. Set the recovery model to `Simple`, and exit the menu.
+2. Set the recovery model to `Simple` and exit the menu.

 3. Right-click the database again and select **Tasks -> Shrink -> Files**.